 My Secret for the Perfect Texture

-The very first thing that I do when making applesauce pumpkin bread, or any quick bread or muffin for that matter, is beating the eggs.
+The very first thing that I do when making applesauce pumpkin bread is beat the eggs.
 I beat them until they are really fluffy and are pale yellow in color.
 This creates an airiness to the batter that results in soft and tender bread.

 If you have a stand mixer, you can have your eggs beating while you combine your dry ingredients.
 As with all baking, it is important to spoon your flour into the measuring cup rather than scooping the flour out with the cup.
 Spooning the flour will help ensure that you get the right measurement and not too much.
 Here is a great tutorial if you want some additional guidance on how to properly measure your flour.